MonashSmartStructures/ospgrillage/docs/source/rst/Module description.rst

     example_bridge.create_ops(pyfile=False)

-Up to this point, users can run any Opensees command (e.g. `ops_vis` commands) within the interface to interact with the grillage model in Opensees.
+Up to this point, users can run any Openseespy command (e.g. `ops_vis` commands) within the interface to interact with the grillage model in Opensees.

 Alternatively, when `pyfile=` parameter is set to `True`, an executable py file will be generated instead.